 If you still need help, please visit Ms. Stover in the Media Center for one-on-one assistance.

 MLA Writing Style

-The eighth edition of the MLA Handbook, while suitable for writers at all levels, is designed specifically for students and their teachers.
+The ninth edition of the MLA Handbook, while suitable for writers at all levels, is designed specifically for students and their teachers.
 It explains the principles behind citing sources, provides instruction on the MLA’s system of documentation, and offers recommendations about the mechanics of scholarly prose.
 The handbook includes guidelines on plagiarism and academic dishonesty, tips on evaluating sources, and a worksheet for creating works-cited-list entries.

 Click the MLA logo to link to the Purdue OWL Writing Lab for extensive resources using MLA Style Guide.

 APA Writing Style

 The best scientific writing is spare and straightforward.
 It spotlights the ideas being presented, not the manner of presentation.
 Manuscript structure, word choice, punctuation, graphics, and references are all chosen to move the idea forward with a minimum of distraction and a maximum of precision.

 To achieve this clarity of communication, publishers have developed rules of style.
 These rules are designed to ensure clear and consistent presentation of written material.
 Editorial style concerns uniform use of such elements as

 When editors or teachers ask you to write in APA Style®, they are referring to the editorial style that many of the social and behavioral sciences have adopted to present written material in the field.
 APA Style was first developed in 1929 by a group of social scientists who wished to establish sound standards of communication.
 Since that time, it has been adopted by leaders in many fields and has been used by writers around the world.

 Click the APA logo to link to the Purdue OWLWriting Lab for extensive resources using APA Style Guide.